Your child’s first day at preschool

 We love to celebrate your child’s birthday however due to the number of children’s with allergies we have a NO CAKE policy.
-You are more than welcome to bring in a bag of lollipops or small treats to share with the children at home time.
+Families are welcome to bring in a fruit platter to celebrate children’s 4th birthdays and a bag of lollipops for their graduation day.
+(Please see our healthy eating policy)

 We do a lot of fun and fantastic messy and water play at preschool, so please provide your child with at least one change of clothes and expect them to use it!
 We encourage children to participate in all areas of the preschool so they do get wet, sandy and painted on at times.
 Children also need a plastic bag in their school bag for wet clothes please.

 It is a great help to us if clothes are named so we can return them to you.